fireinureeyes/vlc-subtitle-jump/README.md

 # VLC Subtitle Jump Plugin
 VLC Plugin offering the option to jump to the timestamp of the next or previous subtitle, or by maximum the defined value.
+Setting an offset value is also possible.
 Helps to save time watching, while not missing any dialogues.

 <p float="left">